yeagerca/WoW-Macros-Addons-Weakauras/Macros/Quick Trades/README.md

-# Macro Description - Trade mouseover item
+## Trade mouseover item
+### Macro Description
 This macro allows you to quickly trade Bind-on-Pickup (BOP) items that can be traded to eligible group members for during their two-hour time limit.
-It does so by placing the item in a specific trade slot instead of its default behavior for BOP items of being placed in the "Will not be traded" slot.
+It does so by placing the item into a specific trade slot instead of its default behavior for BOP items of being placed in the "Will not be traded" slot.

-# Macro Actions - Trade mouseover item
+### Macro Actions
-Each press of the macro increments a global variable used to cycle through trade slots 1-6.
+Each press of the macro increments a global variable that is used to cycle through trade slots 1 to 6.
 The macro will attempt to open trade with your target if you are not trading already.
 If you are currently trading, it will pick an item under your mouse cursor (in your bag) and place it into a trade slot.

+## Accept Trade
-# Macro Description - Accept Trade
+### Macro Description
-This macro is a singular call to the built-in AcceptTrade() function.
-It works the same as clicking the Accept button in the trade window.
-Putting this function in the same macro as item management fails because scam protection reverts trade acceptance when changes are made.
-I cannot work around that logic under the 255 character limit for macros.
+This macro is only useful to reduce mouse movement when performing a large amount of trades.
+It is a singular call to the AcceptTrade() API function and is equivalent to clicking the "Accept" button in the trade window.
+Putting this function in the same macro as item movement causes scam protection to revert trade acceptance because a change was recently made.
+I cannot work around that protection using logic that fits into the 255 character limit for macros.